ZachWatkins/wordpress-plugin-name/README.md

 3. Run `$ composer run checkwp` to check your files against WordPress Coding Standards.
 4. Run `$ composer run fixwp` to automatically fix indentation or spacing issues flagged by WordPress Coding Standards.
 5. Search through the files for "wordpress-plugin-name", "WordPress Plugin Name", and "PLUGIN_NAME" and replace these strings with the name of your plugin, maintaining the capitalization and special characters.
-6. Search through the files for "new-post-type", "new_post_type", and "New Post Type" and replace them with the name of your custom post type.
+6. Search through the files for "new-post-type", "NewPostType", and "New Post Type" and replace them with the name of your custom post type.
 6. Search through the files for "new_taxonomy", "New Taxonomy", and "New Taxonomies" and replace them with the name of your custom taxonomy.

 ## Introduction